nadinagerlach/luxe-react-redux-rxjs/README.md

 - Click **Update this Twitter's applications settings**
 - Copy and paste *Consumer Key* and *Consumer Secret* keys into `.env` file

-Easy Deploy with Heroku
+Deployment
 ------------------
 Finished ripping for your own purposes?
-Here's an easy build deploy pipeline with AWS.
+Here's an easy build & deploy pipeline with AWS.
 For the project to build correctly:

 * **These files must exist with exact filenames**: `dist/index.html` (page template) && `dist/scripts` (JavaScript entry point).
 * **Put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.